rtdi/HanaCloudLoader/README.md

-# RTDI Big Data S4HanaConnector
+# RTDI Big Data HanaCloudConnector

-_Capture changes in the ERP system and sent them to Kafka_
+_Load data from Kafka topics based on their (nested) schema into a relational model of Hana Cloud_

-Source code available here: [github](https://github.com/rtdi/S4HanaConnector)
+Source code available here: [github](https://github.com/rtdi/RTDIHanaCloudConnector)

 ## Installation and testing